Bridge to an Unexplored World

-I started my photographic journey with a ‘bridge camera’, a camera that sits between a point-and-shoot and a DSLR camera.
+I started my journey into the unexplored world of photography with a ‘bridge camera’, a camera that sits between a point-and-shoot and a DSLR camera.
 I was absolutely new to photography as a discipline, as an art form.
-(All I knew about it was there is a camera, which has a lens on it, and when you press a button (shutter release), you capture a photo.)
+(All I knew about it was there is a camera with a lens on it.
+When you press a button (shutter release), you capture a photo.)
 I had used a point-and-shoot camera before, but had never used a bridge camera or a DSLR.
-It was logical for me to not invest heavily in camera gear to begin with as I did not even know whether I had it in me to be a photographer.
+It was logical for me to invest less in camera gear to begin with.
+I was unsure whether I had it in me to be a photographer.
 But, at the same I didn’t want to start from level zero, hence the choice to invest in Fujifilm FinePix S3300.
-I had a pleasant experience of using my brother’s Fujifilm Finepix camera earlier, so it was natural for me to buy this one.
+I had a pleasant experience of using my brother’s Fujifilm Finepix camera earlier.
+So, it was natural for me to buy this one.

-- Work on my overall knowledge of photography and craft
+- Work on my overall knowledge of photography and craft.

 Another thing that I learnt using a bridge camera was how its capabilities were limited in comparison to a DSLR.
 For an instance, I realized that the camera could not take exposure longer than 8 seconds.
 Discovering such kind of shortcomings in features further helped in understanding techniques of taking different kind of photographs.
 This also helped become aware of my creative inclinations towards various genres of photography.